10 Day Iceland Ring Road Itinerary

 You’ll also be on one of the best stretches of The Arctic Coast Way, a tourist route launched in 2019 that traces the entire northern coast of Iceland.
 The route is a celebration of the sub-arctic landscapes, windswept coastline, and cozy villages dotted along the sea.

-You’ll pass through three of those villages on Tröllaskagi: Dalvik, Ólafsfjörður, and Siglufjörður.
+From Akureyri, you'll leave the ring road behind and head onto Route 82, which eventually tunrs into Route 78.
+You’ll pass through three villages on Tröllaskagi: Dalvik, Ólafsfjörður, and Siglufjörður.
 Siglufjörður is the most scenic, clinging to the tip of the peninsula on the edge of a most spectacular fjord.

 In the 1940s, this quiet town was the busiest port in Iceland thanks to a bountiful population of herring offshore.
 People came from the world over to make their fortune, and times were good.
-It all came crashing down in the 1960s when the herring simply disappeared; the rise and fall is detailed in the fascinating Herring Era Museum.
+It all came crashing down in the 1960s when the herring simply disappeared; the rise and fall is detailed in the fascinating Herring Era Museum (located in Siglufjörður).

-Drive further west and you’ll eventually reach the base of the Vatnsnes Peninsula, where once again you can shoot off the ring road for some windswept coastal scenery.
-It’s here where you’ll find the large rock that resembles an elephant, Hvitserkur, and have a pretty good chance to see some seals lazing on the coast.
-End your day in quaint Hvammstangi.
+From Sauðárkrókur, take the road heading towards Hvammstangi, a town that sits at the base of the Vatnsnes Peninsula.
+It's about 2.5 hours away.
+TIme permitting, you could take a detour into the peninsula where you’ll find the large rock that resembles an elephant, Hvitserkur, and have a pretty good chance to see some seals lazing on the coast.

 Overnight in Hvammstangi